 PIMCO Investment Grade Corporate Bond Index Exchange-Traded Fund (CORP)

-PIMCO Investment Grade Corporate Bond Index Exchange-Traded Fund (CORP) with AI Score 44/100 (Weak).
-PIMCO Investment Grade Corporate Bond Index Exchange-Traded Fund (CORP) aims to replicate the performance of the ICE BofA U. S. Corporate Index.
-Market cap: 0, Sector: Unknown.
+PIMCO Investment Grade Corporate Bond Index Exchange-Traded Fund (CORP) trades at $96.41 with AI Score 44/100 (Grade C).
+PIMCO Investment Grade Corporate Bond Index Exchange-Traded Fund (CORP) aims to replicate the performance of the ICE BofA U. S. Market cap: $1.62B, Sector: Unknown.

 PIMCO Investment Grade Corporate Bond Index Exchange-Traded Fund (CORP) seeks to mirror the ICE BofA U.S. Corporate Index, focusing on U.S. dollar-denominated, investment-grade corporate debt.
 With a beta of 1.00 and no dividend yield, CORP offers exposure to the investment grade corporate bond market.